CMU-IDS-Fall-2023/final-project-think_op/Report.md

 Looking ahead, our aim is to broaden our understanding of refugee movements by integrating additional datasets that provide deeper insights into the forces driving people to seek asylum.
 Enhanced monitoring and potentially predicting refugee flows could significantly aid in maintaining social stability and optimizing the distribution of humanitarian aid.
 As for terrorism, bringing in supplementary data, like the Human Development Index, might yield a more nuanced view of how terrorism affects various facets of societal progress.

 Moreover, expanding our analytical toolkit could enrich user interaction.
 Currently, our approach utilizes a basic ARIMA model for time-series forecasting.
 However, other advanced models like Prophet or LSTM offer promising alternatives for such analysis.
 We plan to introduce a variety of these models down the line, allowing users to compare their performance directly on our datasets.

+## References
+Böhmelt, Tobias, Vincenzo  Bove, and Enzo  Nussio.
+2019.
+“Can Terrorism Abroad Influence Migration Attitudes at Home?”
+American Journal of Political Science  64(3):437–51.

+Frey, Arun.
+2020. “‘Cologne Changed Everything’—The Effect of Threatening Events on the Frequency and Distribution of Intergroup Conflict in Germany.”
+European Sociological Review  36(5):684–99.
+Google ScholarFind in my libraryWorldCat

+Legewie, Joscha.
+2013.
+“Terrorist Events and Attitudes toward Immigrants: A Natural Experiment.”
+American Journal of Sociology  118(5):1199–245.

+Rabby, Faisal, and William M.  III Rogers.
+2010.
+“The Impact of 9/11 and the London Bombings on the Employment and Earnings of U.K. Muslims.”
+IZA Discussion Papers  4763:1–31.

+Scimeca, Taylor M. "The European Immigration Crisis: An Analysis of How Terror Attacks Have Affected Immigrant and Refugee Populations in Western Europe."
+Honors in the Major Program in Political Science, University of Central Florida, 2017.